khakhalin/notes/00_words_to_lookup.md

 Kick-start videos: https://www.youtube.com/playlist?list=PLllx_3tLoo4csmLveWHpjcRTXVMCcvvmc

 # Algos
-* Splitter into groups from an eurlerian circuit
+* finish Google production thing
 * How to color a graph in 4 colors?
 * wrong assortativity on different circuits	 - for blog post
 * check out "Competitive programming" textbook
 * sieve of eratosphenes
-* finish Google production thing
 * finish scalability lecture, and watch any other one, from systems design
 * splay tree
 * read / watch kickstarter competition advice (on their site)
-* in a sequence, if any k elements sum to target
+* in a sequence, if any k elements sum to target - code from scratch quickly
 * Timsort - reimplement
-* figure out how to do automatic hyperparameter optimization on Keras
+* All graph exercises from here (they are excellent!): https://algs4.cs.princeton.edu/41graph/
 * string sort from the red book
 * Do words-based analysis
 * how to solve sudoku?